About the School

 About the Program

-The Hawks are proud to be the oldest class at The Marylhurst School.
-Our current sixth and seventh graders take their responsibility to be positive leaders very seriously and are wonderful role models for all of the younger students.
+The Herons are proud to be the oldest class at The Marylhurst School.
+Our current sixth, seventh and eighth graders take their responsibility to be positive leaders very seriously and are wonderful role models for all of the younger students.
 In preparation for Community Meetings, they gather information from each of the primary classes, practice songs that they can teach to the younger students, and lead Community Meeting itself.
-The Hawks also have Meadowlark buddies this year, and they have been busy getting to know each other and are already working on projects throughout the school.
-The buddy pairs have mapped out the Harvest Festival, solved math problems created by the Meadowlarks, cheered each other on during the Jog-a-thon, read books together, shared jokes that were written by Hawk students, and created 3-D structures simulating an ant colony.
+The Herons also have Meadowlark buddies this year, and they have been busy getting to know each other and are already working on projects throughout the school.
+The buddy pairs have mapped out the Harvest Festival, solved math problems created by the Meadowlarks, cheered each other on during the Jog-a-thon, read books together, shared jokes that were written by Heron students, and created 3-D structures simulating an ant colony.
 The buddies provide a wonderful opportunity for all the students to develop closer relationships, and all benefit from their time spent together.

 This year, our social studies theme is Inventions and Discoveries.
 We began the year with geography skills and an introduction to geographic terms.
 Now that students are familiar with these terms, we are able to apply our understanding to ancient civilizations like Mesopotamia, Greece, Rome, and China.
 Through the exploration of each of these civilizations, we will learn about the people and culture, cause-and-effect relationships, forms of government, inventions and discoveries, and their influence on the current world.As a culminating event, students will delve more deeply into an invention or discovery of their choosing.
 During their research process, they will explore the significant role that each of these civilizations plays in modern society.